Brainilio/natours/README.md

 - I use JWT to assign webtokens with my private password in my config file.
 - I use a model method in the userschema to validate and compare the passwrods with bcrypt
 - In my authcontroller i also make use of the .select method on mongoose to still pull the password, despite the fact that i put select on false in my user model, so i still have access to my password in the controller and will be able to compare both passwords in the db.
-- Passwordreset: User schema uses a resettoken & expiration date field for the reset token that you can request if you go to /forgotpassword
+- forgotPassword: User schema uses a resettoken & expiration date field for the reset token that you can request if you go to /forgotpassword , this will set a reset token in your db and also send one to your email, i use mailtrap.io to catch all the emails.
+- resetPassword: In your email you will find the reset-token, you need to paste this as a params "resetPassword/:token".
+Send this request as a patch with body: password and passwordConfirm to reset your password.
+After resetting your password, the reset-token and the reset-expires will be gone

 #### Protect middleware (./controllers/authcontrollers => protect)